zf-fr/zfr-mailchimp-bundle/README.md

 $ php composer.phar update zfr/zfr-mailchimp-bundle
 ```

-This will place the bundle (and the zfr-mailchimp library) inside the `vendor/zfr` directory of your project.
+This will place the bundle (and the ZfrMailChimp library) inside the `vendor/zfr` directory of your project.

 Next, enable the bundle in your project by adding it to the AppKernel: